Professor of Mathematics and Computer Science &

-I am Henry Rutgers Term Chair in Data Science and Associate Professor in the Department of Mathematics and Computer Science at Rutgers - Newark.
-I am also affiliated with the Institute for Data Science, Learning and Applications (I-DSLA) and have appointments in Psychology, Rutgers Business School, and the Center for Molecular and Behavioral Neuroscience (CMBN) at Rutgers.
+I am a Professor in the Department of Mathematics and Computer Science at Rutgers - Newark.
+I have appointments in Psychology, Rutgers Business School, and the Center for Molecular and Behavioral Neuroscience (CMBN) at Rutgers.

 My research focuses on the study of early visual mechanisms.
 Specifically, I am interested in defining the association between the characteristics of early visual properties to the statistical properties of the natural environment.
 I rely a combination of psychophysical, neuroimaging, neurostimulation, and computational modelling methods in my research.
 In the CoDaS lab, I am part of the virtual reality project, which aims to modify human perception by altering the statistical properties of the environment.